FAQ

 When I add up the number of visitors on each day of the month, and I compare it to the total visitors for the month, they're not equal.
 Why not?
 Also, why doesn't the sum of visitors on subpages/subdirectories add up to the total for the directory, and why doesn't the sum of visitors on subdomains add up to the total for the domain, etc.?
 Why are there dashes (-) for the visitor totals?

-but also as a single visitor for the whole month -- not 30 visitors!
+Because "visitors" is the number of unique visitors, a visitor who visits every day will show up as a single visitor in each day's visitors count, but also as a single visitor for the whole month -- not 30 visitors!
 Therefore, simple summation of visitor numbers gives meaningless results.

 For full details, see Visitor Totals Don't Add Up

 When I look at my statistics, I see that some days are missing.
 I know I had traffic on those days.
-Why
+Why aren't they shown?

 Your ISP may be regularly deleting or rotating your log data.
 Ask them to leave all your log data, or rotate it over a longer interval.
 It's also possible that your log data does not contain those days for another reason.